JusticeN/chaos/README.md

 # Chaos
-chaos is a multiagent application. inspired by the jade library.
+chaos is a multiagent application Inspired by the jade library. https://en.wikipedia.org/wiki/Java_Agent_Development_Framework i try to build a POC to use the concurency model of Go and make the developement easier.
-##### create an agent
+##### How to create an agent
 a simple way to create an Agent without any behaviour
 ```golang
 // main